lerocha/chinook-database/README.md

 Notes:

-* MySQL Version
+* MySQL
-  * The provided scripts were tested using MySQL Server 5.1.
+  * Tested with MySQL Server 5.1.
-  * The **CreateMySql.bat** file uses the localhost server, and the following user/password: **root/p4ssw0rd**.
+  * The **CreateMySql.bat** script uses localhost server with the following user/password: **root/p4ssw0rd**.
 Change this file to match your settings before running it.
-* Oracle Version
+* Oracle
-  * The provided script was tested using Oracle Database 10g Express Edition (XE).
+  * Tested with Oracle Database 10g Express Edition (XE).
   * The **CreateOracle.sql** creates a new user/password: **chinook/p4ssw0rd**.
 Change this script if you want a different user/password.
-* SQL Server Version
+* SQL Server
-  * The provided script was tested using SQL Server Express 2008.
+  * Tested with SQL Server Express 2008.
-* SQL Server Compact Version
+* SQL Server Compact
-  * The provided scripts were tested using SQL Server Compact 3.5 SP1.
+  * Tested with SQL Server Compact 3.5 SP1.
   * We included the compact databases (sdf files) using version 3.5.8080.0.
 If you prefer to create your own compact database, then you can use the .sqlce script with SQL Server Management Studio Express tool.
-* Notes for SQLite Version
+* SQLite
-  * The provided scripts were tested using SQLite 3.7.3
+  * Tested with SQLite 3.7.3

 ### Development